pryv/dev-site/source/faq-api.md

 It is possible to retrieve a username from an email address: [Get username from email](/reference-system/#get-username-from-email).
 This is useful for email authentication or if the user has lost his password.

-## Authorization
+## Authentication

 ### How does the authentication flow work ?

-You can check how to authorize your app [here](https://api.pryv.com/reference/#authorizing-your-app).
+You can check how to authenticate your app [here](https://api.pryv.com/reference/#authorizing-your-app).

 We deliver our Pryv.io platform with "default" web apps for registration, login, password-reset and auth request.
 The code is available [here](https://github.com/pryv/app-web-auth3).

-We advise our customers to customize it, and we provide some [guidelines](https://api.pryv.com/customer-resources/pryv.io-setup/#customize-authorization-registration-and-reset-password-apps) for the customization.
+We advise our customers to customize it, and we provide some [guidelines](https://api.pryv.com/customer-resources/pryv.io-setup/#customize-authentication-registration-and-reset-password-apps) for the customization.

 ### I'm getting the "invalid credentials" error on the auth.login call although my fields are correct.